 Forge is a downloadable IDE made for writing and running tests locally.
-The APIF Composer on Forge works exactly like the Composer on the cloud or on-premises version of API Fortress.
+The APIF Composer on Forge works exactly like the Composer on the hosted cloud or self-hosted/on-premises version of API Fortress.
 Click here to learn how the composer works.

 You can either create tests directly in Forge by writing it yourself or by calling the desired API within the included HTTP client in Forge then using our “Generate Test” button to create the test.

 Tests can be automatically generated via an API payload: